 COVID-19 has had a major impact on the wedding industry across the globe.
-Weddings that were initially planned for the early parts of 2020 had to be postponed or scaled down.
+Weddings that were initially planned for the early parts of 2020 had to be postponed or scaled-down.
 Royal Weddings that proceeded were Princess Riyah of Jordan, Princess Beatrice and Archduchess of Austria Eleonore.
 These Royal Weddings met the health and safety measures set by the World Health Organisation.
-The Royal Weddings may not have been in true royal grandiose fashion but they definitely set the trend for 2020’s Wedding Season.
+The Royal Weddings may not have been in true royal grandiose fashion but they definitely set the trend for the 2020’s Royal Weddings Season.
 Let’s take a closer look at the unique bridal style looks and the diamond rings that got us to their union.

 PRINCESS RAIYAH OF JORDAN

 Ned Donovan and Princess Raiyah of Jordan’s Wedding, Image Source: Arabian Royal Academy

 Princess Raiyah of Jordan married journalist Ned Donovan on the 7th of July in a socially distanced Royal Wedding ceremony held in England.
 Princess Raiyah of Jordan is the youngest daughter of late King Hussein of Jordan, while Donovan, is one of the grandchildren of the famed author Roald Dahl.
 This was the first Royal Wedding since the Corona Virus outbreak.
 The Princess and Donovan had originally planned to tie the knot this past April in Jordan but the pandemic derailed those plans.
 Princess Raiyah of Jordan took to Twitter saying: “God willing we look forward to celebrating in Jordan once the situation allows.”